 Manhattan, Brooklyn and Cape Liberty host cruise ships year-round, while Boston has seasonal appeal from April through November.
 Popular round-trip itineraries head north along the sea-bitten coastlines of Canada and New England, south to the sun-kissed Caribbean or Bermuda, and east toward Europe’s countless treasures.

 No doubt homeport cruising ups the ante on an already value-packed vacation that includes transportation, lodging, dining and onboard entertainment.
 And when it comes to the latter, don’t be afraid to think big and then go even bigger.
-Boats bobbing in our drive-to ports tout everything from ice-skating rinks (Royal Caribbean’s Adventure of the Seas) and go-kart tracks (Norwegian Bliss) to bumper cars and sky-diving simulators (both on Royal Caribbean’s Anthem of the Seas).
-Anthem also sports a glass observation pod that dangles passengers above the ocean.
-Dubbed North Star, it holds the Guinness World Record for “Highest Viewing Deck on a Cruise Ship.”
-You’ll find seafaring outposts of America’s Test Kitchen on Holland America ships and Canyon Ranch spas aboard boats from Oceania and Celebrity.
-Want more?
-The Queen Mary 2 actually totes a planetarium!
-And Disney Magic has Captain Mickey at the helm with all his famous friends.
+Boats bobbing in our drive-to ports tout everything from the seafaring outposts of America’s Test Kitchen on Holland America Line to sky-diving simulators and the Guinness World Record-making “Highest Viewing Deck on a Cruise Ship” (both on Royal Caribbean’s Anthem of the Seas).

-Savor creations from celebrity chef Curtis Stone in the main dining rooms aboard Regal and Caribbean Princess or bite into some “real deal” BBQ on Carnival Sunrise, where Food Network star Guy Fieri has crafted menus for Guy’s Pig & Anchor Smokehouse.
+Savor creations from celebrity chefs like “real deal” burgers on Carnival, where Food Network star Guy Fieri has crafted menus for Guy’s Burger Joint.
 For a tech-savvy culinary extravaganza, complete with a tiny animated chef that will treat your plate like an artist’s palette, Celebrity Summit’s Qsine restaurant beckons.
 Plus, Anthem enlists bionic bartenders to mix the perfect nightcap.

-Just thinking about the possibilities makes me root, root, root for the homeports!
+Just thinking about the possibilities makes us root, root, root for the homeports!